 Addiction means continued use despite adverse consequences, this helpful video from Dr Jud Brewers explains how everyday activities can be addictive.
 In more serious cases addiction, according to the World Health Organisation, means continuing actions or behaviours that are beyond the control of the conscious mind that have life threatening consequences.

 I have extensive experience helping clients recover from life threatening addictions such as alcoholism, gambling and pornography, as well as anorexia and other eating disorders.
-I recently had a journal article published in the Journal of EMDR Therapy Quarterly sharing my expertise in using EMDR with clients recovering from addictive behaviours.
+I’ve led a number of workshops for therapists in EMDR & Addiction with another planned for next year.
+Here’s an article I published in the Journal of EMDR Therapy Quarterly sharing my expertise in using EMDR with clients recovering from addictive behaviours.
 Read a pdf of the journal here.